-Nick Doelman is Microsoft Business Applications MVP and has been working with Dynamics CRM since version 1.0.
-Nick has been engaged as a subject matter expert in over 100 Microsoft Dynamics CRM/365 projects covering a wide range of industries and sectors.
-Nick is currently a independent consultant, speaker, trainer, and blogger.
-While not working on Dynamics 365/Power Platform projects, Nick spends time with his wife and daughter, or at the gym.
-Nick is a nationally qualified competitive Powerlifter in the Masters 1 - 105kg class and is currently training for the 2019 Canadian National Powerlifting Championships.
-You can read Nick's blog at https://readyxrmblog.wordpress.com/
+Nick Doelman is Microsoft Business Applications MVP, Microsoft Certified Trainer and Dynamic Communities All-Star award winner.
+Nick is currently a independent trainer, consultant, speaker, podcaster and blogger focused on the Power Platform and Dynamics 365.
+Nick has been engaged as a subject matter expert in over 100 Dynamics CRM/365 and Power Platform projects covering a wide range of industries and sectors.
+Nick is also a competitive Powerlifter and has competed at the 2018 and 2019 Canadian National Powerlifting Championships.
+You can read Nick's blog at https://readyxrm.blog

 Model-Driven and Canvas based Power Apps provide incredibly powerful tools for building business applications for internal users.
 What about external audiences such as customers and partners?
 Introducing Power Apps Portals!
 Jumpstart your Power Apps Portals projects as we walk through provisioning a new portal, configuring it to your brand, and securely exposing Common Data Service (CDS) data to external audiences.